lv1-duck/Tetra/README.md

 - View basic file info like name and size
 - Merge selected PDFs into a single document
 - Kivy-native UI
-- Portable and meant for offline use
+- Built for offline use

+---

+## Some features/improvements that would be awesome to make.

+- PDF to Docx conversion (pdf2docx is what i have in mind)
+- Better UI design

 ---

 ## 🖥️ Running on Desktop